 Central Air Conditioners Wall Mounted Ductless Air Conditioners Window Air Conditioners Portable Air Conditioners Thru-the-Wall Air Conditioners Packaged Terminal Air Conditioners High Velocity Systems Evaporators for Central Air Conditioners Accessories for Central Air Conditioners Old Models - Air Conditioners

-General InformationCooling 101 Geothermal Limited Warranties Glossary Maintenance Tips EnergyStar FAQ Social Networks Featured News Grants and Financial Assistance Directory of Dealers Fujitsu Wall Mounted Heat Pumps Gree Air Conditioners Win your York Contest Articles of interest
+General InformationCooling 101 Geothermal Limited Warranties Glossary Maintenance Tips EnergyStar FAQ Social Networks Featured News Grants and Financial Assistance Dealers Fujitsu Wall Mounted Heat Pumps Gree Air Conditioners Win your York Contest Articles of interest

 Leader in the heating, ventilation, air conditioning and refrigeration sectors for over 60 years, The Master Group is the largest independent distributor in Eastern Canada.
 The company employs close to 560 dynamic and devoted individuals who serve the HVAC-R industry from over 22 branches and 3 distribution centres spanning the Greater Toronto Area eastward to the Maritimes.

 The history of the group provides a prime example of Quebec’s entrepreneurial spirit.